 Thanks to UFB New Zealand has one of the best and most affordable broadband networks in the world.

 It is great for consumers.
-It is often less wonderful for some of the RSPs.
-The bigger ones are not happy.
+It is less wonderful for big RSPs.
+The biggest ones are not happy.

 There are two main reasons they don’t like the UFB model.

 First, from their point of view, separation does too good a job of promoting competition.
 RSPs fail to compete on anything other than price.
 They discount broadband to the point where, as Vodafone CEO Jason Paris says; “They compete away all the margins”.